Algorithmic enumeration of ideal classes for quaternion orders

-\begin{thmb*} There exists an algorithm to solve Problem \textup{(\textsf{ClassSet})} for orders over a fixed field $F$.
-This algorithm runs in probabilistic polynomial time in the size of the output for indefinite orders and for definite orders with factored discriminant. \end{thmb*}
+{\scshape Theorem B}. \emph{There exists an algorithm to solve Problem \textup{(\textsf{ClassSet})} for orders over a fixed field $F$.
+This algorithm runs in probabilistic polynomial time in the size of the output for indefinite orders and for definite orders with factored discriminant.}

 It is important to note in Theorem B that we do not claim to be able to solve Problem (\textsf{ClassSet}) in probabilistic polynomial time in the size of the \emph{input}, since the output is of exponential size and so even to write ideal representatives (in the usual way) requires exponential time.